-INTRODUCTION Australian libraries provide valuable support for Australian authors and publishers in many ways. - We buy millions of dollars worth of books and ebooks every year. - We introduce authors to book buyers people who borrow books also buy them. - We help people discover and rediscover the joy of reading, creating new audiences. - Author talks in libraries are a useful source of income for writers and a good way to promote their work. - Writers and illustrators use library collections as the source for their stories and drawings. - Libraries make Australian books accessible to readers today and they preserve these works for future generations.
+INTRODUCTION Australian libraries provide valuable support for Australian authors and publishers in many ways. - We buy millions of dollars' worth of books and ebooks every year. - We introduce authors to book buyers people who borrow books also buy them. - We help people discover and rediscover the joy of reading, creating new audiences. - Author talks with library communities are a useful source of income for writers and a good way to promote their work. - Writers and illustrators use library collections as the source for their stories and drawings. - Libraries make Australian books accessible to readers today and they preserve these works for future generations.
 HOW MUCH LIBRARIES SPEND ON BOOKS When most people think about libraries, they think about their local public library, but there many other types of libraries.
 Altogether, we estimate library expenditure on print and ebooks to be in excess of \$400 million each year.
-SCHOOL LIBRARIES There are 9,427 primary and secondary schools in Australia serving 3,694,101 school students1.
-Annual budgets for school libraries range from less than \$5,000 to more than \$40,000 per annum, depending on the number of students and funding source (state, Catholic, independent)2.
-Based on a spend per student of \$25, we estimate the value of purchases per annum to be in the region of \$92 million.
-PUBLIC LIBRARIES3 There are 1515 public library service points across Australia, including 76 mobile libraries.
-There are 10.1 million registered library members and more than 9 million visits each month.
-Items in public library collections number more than 174 million and \$128 million is spent each year on new items for the collection.
-UNIVERSITY LIBRARIES4 There are 39 Australian universities serving more than 1.3 million students.
-University libraries spend \$76 million a year on books, including ebooks (there are 11.8 million ebooks in university libraries out of a total of 30.8 million books).
-The total library materials expenditure is \$272 million per annum, including books, journals, databases and other resources.
-VOCATIONAL EDUCATION AND TRAINING LIBRARIES Across Australia there are 61 institutes of TAFE with 1.8 million students.
+SCHOOL LIBRARIES There are 9,503 primary and secondary schools in Australia serving 3,948,811 school students1.
+Annual budgets for school libraries range from less than \$5,000 to more than \$50,000 per annum, depending on the number of students and funding source (state, Catholic, independent)2.
+Based on a spend per student of \$25, we estimate the value of purchases per annum to be in the region of \$98.7 million.
+PUBLIC LIBRARIES3 There are 1,683 public library service points across Australia, including 81 mobile libraries.
+There are 9.05 million registered library members and more than 9 million visits each month.
+Items loaned in public library collections number more than 158 million and \$133 million is spent each year on new items for the collection.
+UNIVERSITY LIBRARIES4 There are 39 Australian universities serving more than 1.5 million students.
+University libraries spend \$74.5 million a year on books, including ebooks (there are 26.6 million ebooks in university libraries out of a total of 47.1 million books).
+The total library materials expenditure is \$387 million per annum, including books, journals, databases and other resources.
+VOCATIONAL EDUCATION AND TRAINING LIBRARIES Across Australia there are 59 institutes of TAFE with 2.1 million students.
 In addition, there are many private registered training organisations offering courses, with library resources.
-Based on an average \$30 per student for library resources, the spend per annum would be in the order of \$54 million5.
-NATIONAL, STATE AND TERRITORY LIBRARIES6 Australia has nine collecting institutions - the National Library of Australia; the State Libraries of New South Wales, Queensland, Tasmania, Victoria and Western Australia; the ACT Heritage Library and the Northern Territory Library.
-The asset value of their collection in 2013-2014 was \$5.4 billion, and \$38 million was spent on new materials, including print books and ebooks.
-1 ABS 2 Softlink 2014 Australian School Library Survey 3 Australian Public Libraries Statistical Report 2012-2013 4 CAUL figures 5 Informal VET benchmark for spend per student 6 NSLA figures
+Based on an average \$30 per student for library resources, the spend per annum would be in the order of \$62 million5.
+NATIONAL, STATE AND TERRITORY LIBRARIES6 Australia has nine collecting institutions - the National Library of Australia; the State Libraries of New South Wales, Queensland, South Australia, Tasmania, Victoria and Western Australia; the ACT Heritage Library and the Library and Archives of the Northern Territory.
+The asset value of their collection in 2019-2020 was \$3.7 billion, and \$20.1 million was spent on new materials, including print books and ebooks.

+1 ABS 2 Softlink 2019 Australian School Library Survey 3 Australian Public Libraries Statistical Report 2018-2019 4 CAUL statistics 2019 5 Informal VET benchmark for spend per student 6 NSLA annual statistics 2019-2020